 The emission control systems are designed and certified to work together in reducing emissions to levels that comply with the Clean Air Act.
 To make sure the emissions remain low, you should use only new genuine Honda replacement parts or their equivalent for repairs.
-Using lower quality parts may increase the emissions from vour car.
+Using lower quality parts may increase the emissions from your car.

 The emissions control systems are covered by warranties separate from the rest of your car.
 Read your warranty manual for more information.

-The catalytic converter contains platinum and rhodium.
+The three way catalytic converter contains platinum, palladium and rhodium.
 These metals serve as catalysts, promoting chemical reactions to convert the exhaust gasses without affecting the metals.
 The catalytic converter is referred to as a three-way catalyst, since it acts on HC, CO, and NOx.
 A replacement unit must be an original Honda part or its equivalent.

-The catalytic converter must operate at a high temperature for the chemical reactions to take place.
+The three way catalytic converter must operate at a high temperature for the chemical reactions to take place.
 It can set on fire any combustible materials that come near it.
 Park your car away from high grass, dry leaves, or other flammables.

-A defective catalytic converter contributes to air pollution, and can impair your engine's performance.
-Follow these guidelines to protect your car's catalytic converter.
+A defective three way catalytic converter contributes to air pollution, and can impair your engine's performance.
+Follow these guidelines to protect your car's three way catalytic converter.

 Always use unleaded gasoline.
-Even a small amount of leaded gasoline can contaminate the catalyst metals, making the converter ineffective.
+Even a small amount of leaded gasoline can contaminate the catalyst metals, making the three way catalytic converter ineffective.

-- Keep the engine tuned-up. - Have your car diagnosed and repaired if it is misfiring, backfiring, continuing to run after you turn off the engine, stalling, or otherwise not running properly.
+- Keep the engine tuned-up. - Have your car diagnosed and repaired if it is misfiring, backfiring, stalling, or otherwise not running properly.